 Siena is very popular for its variety of foods, and some of the favorite dishes are Crostini Neri, Crostini di fegato (Chicken liver crostini), Bruschetta (garlic, bread with tomatoes and herbs), Pappardelle sulla lepre (Pappardelle with hare sauce), pici, Ribollita (Tuscan Vegetable and Bread Soup), Scottiglia, Tagliata di Manzo – grilled and sliced beef, Cavallucci and Ricciarelli (delicious biscuits), and Chianti Tuna, among many others.

-Along with food items, Siena also has famous restaurants, like La Taverna di San Giuseppe, or Castel Monastero, for example.
+Along with food items, Siena also has famous restaurants, like La Taverna di San Giuseppe or Castel Monastero.

 Although Siena is not very popular for shopping, you can find antiques, ceramics, housewares, shoes, wines, and sweets here.

 Tirol is in the province of South Tyrol in Northern Italy.
 It can take 5 hours (250 km) to travel from Venice to this beautiful place.
 It is the main attraction for the tourists who want to see the Dolomite mountains and colorful Italian alpines fully covered with greenery.